 Bonds resumed their uptrend this morning as the euphoria over an improving economy due to the incoming administration’s fiscal stimulus plan faded as swiftly as the morning dew.
 That, plus a downgrade of Spanish debt this morning from S&P sent European debt lower with a flow into US debt in its place.
 Talk that Spain’s ‘AAA’ rating was going to be downgraded sent the euro lower.
 The Swiss Franc was able to withstand the selling that hit some of the European currencies.
 Whether this was safe have buying or an unwind of the Swiss Franc carry trade is unclear to me at this point.
 The Swissie, along with the yen, have both been recipients of these carry trades although not to the same extent as the latter.
 Either way, it moved slightly higher today.

 About the only good thing that might be said for gold is that Jack Bauer is back on the trail of the bad guys in 24 (you know it is a bad day when we have to resort to fiction to look for inspiration!).
 Then again, the way the show’s execs have neutered him the last two seasons, maybe he is going to end up singing along with them and playing all around nice guy.
 Maybe Rambo can come back out of retirement once again and beat them with a cane.

-Click chart to enlarge today’s 12 hour action in gold in PDF format as of 12:30 pm CDT with commentary from Trader Dan Norcini.
+Click chart to enlarge today’s hourly action in Gold in PDF format with commentary from Trader Dan Norcini